AIMS OF THE SOCIETY

 Scarborough Field Naturalists was formed in 1889 as a group of people whose principal interests are to record the wildlife of the Scarborough District, and to educate by means of an annual programme of indoor lectures and outdoor meetings.

 Records collected are used for local environmental and conservation purposes, and are ultimately passed to The Yorkshire Naturalist’s Union to compliment a county-wide database.
 Non-members are welcome to contribute their records via e-mail.

-A series of indoor evening meetings is held, usually on the second and fourth Tuesday of the month, when visiting lecturers give presentations about a wide variety of wildlife and environmental topics.
-Meetings are currently held at The University of Hull Scarborough Campus.
+A series of indoor evening meetings is held, usually on the second (or forth) Tuesday of the month, when visiting lecturers give presentations about a wide variety of wildlife and environmental topics.
+Meetings are currently held at The Education Centre, St Catherine’s Hospice, Scarborough.

 Outdoor meetings and excursions are held in the Spring, Summer and Autumn to enable recording of the wildlife at a specific site.